Introduction to On-Premise

 Company Internal Network

 A company internal network, also known as a local area network (LAN), is a private network that connects devices within an organization.
-It's like a mini-internet that's not accessible to the public.
-The internal network is typically protected by firewalls, routers, and other security measures to prevent unauthorized access.
+It's typically not accessible from the public internet, providing an additional layer of security.
+The internal network is usually managed by the company's IT department, which is responsible for maintaining the infrastructure, security, and access controls.

 Comparison to Public Internet